 2. 4-blade propeller fans with phase-converting VFDs and 3ph motors at “Bin45”.

 The table below shows a comparison of the “original” and “new” fan equipment installed.

 www.dandelionrenewables.com (780) 566-6058 firstname.lastname@example.org

-￼￼￼￼￼With 50% funding of equipment costs contributed by the Farm Energy and Agri-Processing Program (FEAP) the project would cost $58,684.
-The savings due to reduced energy consumption are estimated conservatively as $4,600 annually, resulting from a 70% reduction in fan energy consumption at the upgraded bins.
+￼￼￼￼￼With 50% funding of equipment costs contributed by the Farm Energy and Agri-Processing Program (FEAP), the project would cost $58,684.
+The savings due to reduced energy consumption are estimated conservatively at $4,600 annually, resulting from a 70% reduction in fan energy consumption at the upgraded bins.
 Based on the pilot project results we expect similar ventilation system upgrades at Alberta potato storages to achieve payback in 7-9 years, with 13%-17% IRR over a 15-year economic life.
 The monthly power bills to date show savings over $6,000 in the first year (see the table below).